paroque28/DNA/README.md

 # User's Manual

-When running a program the
+When executing a problem a terminal windo opens

 # Conclusions and Recomendations